Enhance Life, Extend Life—with Companion Living

 We go to great lengths to match residents by their common backgrounds and interests.
 “You’re from the East Coast too?”
 “I also love pottering in the garden.”
 Such a building block often makes for instant friendships.
 And, as we all know, when friends are present, everything else suddenly feels that much better.

-Within this arrangement, the rent of that suite is split.
+Within this living arrangement, the rent of their shared suite is split.
+The chosen suite layout may be one bathroom (some designed as Jack and Jill) or two.
 But the benefits of Companion Living go far beyond the economics of shared expenses.
 A roommate can ease the transition to a senior living community, in all its facets, and hasten that settled feeling of Home.
 There’s nothing like meeting someone who already knows the ropes.
 The presence of a roommate also encourages confident socialization with the broader community.
-Shared lives can boost health through increased appetite and improved sleeping patterns.
-And roommates naturally look after each other’s interests, therefore may be the first to notice changes in the other’s health or abilities.
+Shared lives can boost energy, increase appetite, and improve sleeping patterns.
+And roommates naturally look after each other’s interests, therefore, may be the first to notice changes in the other’s health or abilities.